White House urges Senate to cut crop insurance in farm bill

-WASHINGTON, May 20 (Reuters) - The U.S. Senate should cut crop insurance subsidies, the most expensive part of the farm safety net, by $1 billion a year before it passes the new farm bill, the White House said on Monday.
+WASHINGTON (Reuters) - The Senate should cut crop insurance subsidies, the most expensive part of the farm safety net, by $1 billion a year before it passes the new farm bill, the White House said on Monday.

 The five-year farm bill would cost about $500 billion, with three-fourths of the money going to food stamps for the poor.
 Senators could vote on the bill within a week.
 The House was expected to debate its version in June.